-In some cases stock photo agencies will have their upload limits set (daily, weekly, hourly), and it may also depend on your contributor level, how big your portfolio is, how many sales you've made, and most important, what acceptance rate you score.
+In some cases stock photo agencies will have their upload limits set (daily, weekly or hourly).
+It may also depend on your contributor level, how many images you have in your portfolio, how many sales you’ve made, and most important, what acceptance rate you score.

-The latter is very important, so we can go to the next chapter, and tell you what to do to have higher acceptance ratio and what to avoid not to get upset with too many rejections.
+The latter is very important, so you can read this post and learn what to do to have higher acceptance ratio and what to avoid not to get upset with too many rejections.